 What is private equity investment?

 If you want to retain complete control of your operation, you may find the involvement of a private equity firm stifling.
-If you are, however, keen to harness the skills of expert advisors who can help you make efficiency savings, enhance your supply chain, boost sales and take a detailed look at your entire operation, you may find the input of a private equity investor invaluable.
+However, if you’re keen to harness the skills of expert advisors who can help you make efficiency savings, enhance your supply chain and boost sales, you may find the input of a private equity investor invaluable.

 What is venture capital investment?